anthony-mills/s3-video/readme.txt

 3. Drag and drop ordering of videos in a playlist

 == Changelog ==

+= 0.93 =
+The auto buffering and auto play settings controlling the playback of playlists and videos can now be set in the control panel without requiring manual code changes.

 = 0.92 =
 Purged the Wordpress SVN in hope of retifying issues between GitHub and release code